Juan Marín (Spanish politician)

 Juan Antonio Marín Lozano (born 31 December 1962) is a Spanish businessman and politician.
 He first took office in the 2007 local elections in which his local independent group was elected to the city council in his hometown of Sanlúcar de Barrameda in the Province of Cádiz.
 He served as deputy mayor until 2015, in government with the Spanish Socialist Workers' Party (PSOE).

 Marín's group became integrated into the nationwide party Citizens (Cs).
 He was the party's candidate for President of the Regional Government of Andalusia in 2015, in which they entered the Parliament of Andalusia and provided support for PSOE incumbent Susana Díaz.
-In 2018, their support grew to 21 seats, and he served as Vice President in the first government of Juan Manuel Moreno, a coalition between the People's Party (PP) and Cs.
+In 2018, their support grew to 21 seats, and he served as Vice President in the first government of Juanma Moreno, a coalition between the People's Party (PP) and Cs.
 His party lost all their seats in the 2022 Andalusian regional election.

 Biography

 Early life

 Born in Sanlúcar de Barrameda, Province of Cádiz, Marín began a degree in Labour Relations but terminated it in 1981 to work in his family's jewellery company.
 He also led his hometown's Business Association.